mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## Congestion Control at the QUIC layer {#cc-quic-layer}

-If congestion control is to be applied at the transport layer, it is RECOMMENDED to configure the QUIC Implementation to use a delay-based real-time congestion control algorithm instead of a loss-based algorithm.
-The currently available delay-based congestion control algorithms depend on detailed arrival time feedback to estimate the current one-way delay between sender and receiver.
+If congestion control is to be applied at the transport layer, it is RECOMMENDED that the QUIC Implementation uses a congestion controller that keeps queueing delays short to keep the transmission latency for RTP and RTCP packets as low as possible.

-Since QUIC does not provide arrival timestamps in its acknowledgments, the QUIC implementations of the sender and receiver MUST use an extension to add this information to QUICs acknowledgment frames, e.g.
+Many low latency congestion control algorithms depend on detailed arrival time feedback to estimate the current one-way delay between sender and receiver.
+QUIC does not provide arrival timestamps in its acknowledgments.
+The QUIC implementations of the sender and receiver can use an extension to add this information to QUICs acknowledgment frames, e.g.
-{{!I-D.draft-smith-quic-receive-ts}}.
+{{!I-D.draft-smith-quic-receive-ts}} or {{!I-D.draft-huitema-quic-ts}}.

 If congestion control is done by the QUIC implementation, the application needs a mechanism to query the currently available bandwidth to adapt media codec